 In 2004, the politically motivated ‘Vote For Change’ tour set around a string of dates across the United States organised by a string of musicians.

-Taking place in October in a number of US States that were split politically, the tour was designed to encourage people to register to vote and, officially, was earmarked as a non-partisan and unbiased event.
-However, many of the artists confirmed to play the show regularly took to the stage to urge audience members to vote against then President George W. Bush.
+Taking place in October throughout a number of US States that were split politically, the tour was designed to encourage people to register to vote and, officially, it was earmarked as a non-partisan and unbiased event.
+However, many of the artists confirmed to play the show regularly took to the stage to urge audience members to vote against then-President George W. Bush.

 With the likes of Bright Eyes, Bruce Springsteen, R.E.M., Dixie Chicks, Neil Young, Pearl Jam and more involved, the tour proved to be a financial success as the 40 shows raised in excess of $10 million for America Coming Together, a political action group dedicated to increasing the vote count.